IrisVanRooij/irisvanrooij.github.io/_posts/2020-12-5-Answers-to-Questions.md

 -- [Iris van Rooij](https://metatheorist.com/about/)

-[^1]: I was unsure how people may feel if I'd attribute questions to individual people.
-Therefore I thank collectively: Federico Adolfi, Julian Burger, Erwin de Wolff, Maarten Derksen, Izabelė J, Michaela, Han van der Maas, for some of these questions and/or for your feedback on the talk and discussion in general.
+[^1]: Since the questions were asked in an informal setting, I was not sure how people would feel about attribution of the questions.
+For now, I thank collectively: Federico Adolfi, Julian Burger, Erwin de Wolff, Maarten Derksen, Izabelė J, Michaela, Han van der Maas, for some of these questions and/or for your feedback on the talk and discussion in general.
+If someone prefers their name listed with their question, feel free to let me know!

 <script type="text/javascript" async